dterr/fraction/README.md

 [View our Wiki here ](https://github.com/StanfordCS194/win2023-team15/wiki) <br>
-The Homepage of our Wiki contains information about our product and team and serves as a directory for the Wiki pages.
+The Homepage of our Wiki contains information about our product Fraction and team Fifteen and serves as a directory for all other Wiki pages.

 [View our Rapid Prototype Summary here ](https://docs.google.com/presentation/d/1GDyb13ec9v1C0KgXlOwE0DuArh_Dy2hFsdouI2vryrE/edit?usp=sharing)

-## Git Source Control Assignment
-Below is my name for the Git Source Control assigment. <br>
-Jacob Chudnovsky <br>
-Clemente Farias Canepa <br>
-Dominic Reynaldo Terrones<br>
-Clarisse Hokia <br>
-Cat Fergesen <br>
-## Stack

-MERN
+## We use a MERN stack:
 1. MongoDB
 2. Express.js
 3. React
 4. Node.js

-## Getting it running
+## Running the Project
-First thing is to make sure that the `.env` file lives in root.
+Make sure that the `.env` file lives in root.
-Populate that file with the tokens Jacob emailed us.
-We have a `dotenv` package that takes care of everything else.
+Populate the `.env` file with the tokens Jacob emailed.
+Contact anyone on the team if you need the tokens.
+The `dotenv` package takes care of everything else.
 Also!
-Make sure you have all the dependencies installed
+Make sure you have all the dependencies installed. <br>

 ```
 npm install
 npm build
 npm run start-full
 ```

-If that doesn't work, for some reason, then follow the instructions below and troubleshoot.
+If the above commands don't work, then follow the instructions below and troubleshoot:

 1. Terminal Tab 1
 ```